 Megaflo – an unvented hot water cylinder

 Since the volume of water increases as it gets heated, all unvented systems require some sort of expansion vessel to absorb this increased volume.
-The nice thing about the Megaflo models is that they contain an enclosed air bubble within the tank itself, which acts as the expansion vessel so you don’t require an external one – its worth mentioning though that over time the air bubble can be absorbed into the water but this can be recharged as part of the annual boiler service.
+The nice thing about the Megaflo models is that they contain an enclosed air bubble within the tank itself, which acts as the expansion vessel so you don’t require an external one.
+It’s worth mentioning, though, that over time the air bubble can be absorbed into the water; this can be recharged as part of an annual boiler service.

 Like other heating systems, the hot water within the Megaflo can be produced by immersion units (so heated with electricity), boilers or even solar thermal.
-If you buy a twin coil unit, you can feed the tank with two sources of hot water so a boiler plus solar thermal for example.
+If you buy a twin-coil unit, you can feed the tank with two sources of hot water: a boiler plus solar thermal, for example.

-Although there are lots of hot water tanks suitable for use within unvented systems, the Megaflo is the market leader here in the UK.
+Although there are lots of hot water tanks suitable for use within unvented systems, the Megaflo is the market leader in the UK.
 This is partly because the brand, but the performance of these cylinders really is very good.
-They are tested to withstand 15 bar of pressure, so you can be sure they are up to the job of operating at these higher pressures (compared to conventional heat only systems)
+They are tested to withstand 15 bar of pressure, so you can be sure they are up to the job of operating at these higher pressures (compared to conventional heat-only systems).

-So having looked at the advantages of the Megaflow cylinders, what are the issues with them?
-Well performance wise not many however they are significantly more expensive than other unvented cylinders.
+So having looked at the advantages of the Megaflo cylinders, what are the issues with them?
+Well, not many performance-wise, however they are significantly more expensive than other unvented cylinders.

-Unvented systems are also more expensive generally to install compared to heat only boilers – and they must be installed by a competent and qualified G3 engineer; this is a legal requirement in the UK and all installations must be certified and registered with the local council.
-This means that your average plumber/heating engineer is not actually going to be allowed to install one in your home.
+Unvented systems are also generally more expensive to install compared to heat-only boilers.
+They must be installed by a competent and qualified G3 engineer; this is a legal requirement in the UK and all installations must be certified and registered with the local council.
+This means that your average plumber/heating engineer will not actually be allowed to install one in your home.

-The performance of the Megaflo cylinders though does make them extremely popular – the hot water is delivered to every tap at mains pressure and the tanks themselves are well insulated ensuring they operate very efficiently – but be prepared to pay more if you do look to install one of these in your home!
+The performance of the Megaflo cylinders makes them extremely popular – the hot water is delivered to every tap at mains pressure and the tanks themselves are well insulated, ensuring they operate very efficiently – but be prepared to pay more to install one of these in your home!